-(2 credit, 2 lecture, 0 lab) Prerequisite: Admission to the nursing program
+(2 credit, 2 lecture, 0 lab) Prerequisite: Admission to the nursing program or successful progression from previous nursing courses

 This course presents basic nutrition facts with their relationship to health.
 Students become familiar with food nutrients, good nutrition and variations of diet therapy.